FaridahMut/Data-Analysis-Process-Using-SQL-PowerBI/README.md

 5. Answer the Analysis Questions

 ### Create a database
-First step is to create a databse and import the data from the threee tables: bike_share_yr_0, bike_share_yr_0, cost_table into it.
+* First step is to create a databse and import the data from the threee tables: bike_share_yr_0, bike_share_yr_0, cost_table into it.
+* Append the bike data from 2021 and 2022 using a *UNION so I could work with it in one table. **NOTE:** **Union all**, puts all the data including duplicated values in the tables.
+* I then join the data in the the tables with the cost_table using a **left join** to join the years.
+* Select the columns that are relevant for the analysis
+* Add other calculations like revenue=riders*price, and profit=riders*price-COGS

 ### Develop SQL Queries

 ### Connect PowerBI to DataBase